2007 Trolley Square shooting: Litigation

-Four people where charged in connection with the shooting.
+Four people were charged in connection with the shooting.

 Mackenzie Glade Hunter pleaded guilty to selling the .38 revolver to the assailant.
 The revolver was sold in June-July 2006 for $800.
 In January 2008, Hunter was sentenced to 15 months in federal prison, followed by 36 months of supervised release.
 Hunter died from an overdose in 2017.

 Brenden Taylor Brown was sentenced to 12 months of probation for also selling the revolver.
 He was later sentenced to 2 months in jail for violating his probation.

-Matthew Hautala was sentenced to a year of probabation.
-After violating his probabation by being charged in Wyoming with drug dealing and burglary, he was sentenced to 9 months in federal prison.
+Matthew Hautala was sentenced to a year of probation.
+After violating his probation by being charged in Wyoming with drug dealing and burglary, he was sentenced to 9 months in federal prison.

 Westley Wayne Hill sold the shotgun to the assailant on November 13 at a pawnshop.
-He was the last of the four men to plead guilty, doing so in late November, 2007.
+He was the last of the four men to plead guilty, doing so in late November 2007.
 He was sentenced to a year of probation and a $500 fine.

 In May 2008, injured victims and family members of victims filed lawsuits against the pawnshop and Westley Hill.
 These lawsuits were settled for an undisclosed amount in April 2013.